Introduction

 Column Permission

-Ultimate Forms can apply permissions to a specific column, overriding tab permissions.
+Ultimate Forms can apply permissions to a specific column, overriding tab or container permissions.
 As with tab permissions, user, conditions and form type are used to determine the permission level.

 InfoPath can hide/disable columns based on conditions.
 User or form type do not come into play.